JuanCodeAtATime/covid19-app/README.md

 5. Lastly, run ```npm run start``` to launch in your local machine.

 ### Future Updates
-I'm currently working to debug issues experienced on Safari and IE browsers and mobile devices.
+Cross-browser compatibilty:  As of 5/5/2020, app is currently Chrome and IE11 browser-compatible.
+Working to debug issues experienced on Safari iOS platforms.

 ### Built With
 * **Programming Language:** JavaScript